back to the MAIN INDEX

 of the river Tiber, in a 2nd century medal

-Today only small fragments of the original facing are still visible by the southern end of the island, while nothing is left of the temple, nor of the obelisk.
+Today only small traces of the original facing are still visible by the eastern end of the island, while nothing is left of the temple; two surviving fragments of the obelisk are kept in the National Museum in Naples, and one in Munich.

 The island is connected to the mainland by means of two ancient bridges of Roman age.
 In fact, it was originally called insula inter duos pontes ("the island between the two bridges").

 On the western side, Cestius Bridge (picture on the right) joins the island to Trastevere district.
-It was built in the second half of the 1st century BC (the precise year is unknown), and named after Lucius Cestius, a city administrator; his brother Gaius Cestius is better known, for having been buried in the famous pyramid by St.Paul's Gate.
+It was built in 46 BC, and named after Lucius Cestius, a city administrator; his brother Gaius Cestius is better known, for having been buried in the famous pyramid by St.Paul's Gate.

 Cestius Bridge

 Midway along the bridge, on its northern side, two ancient inscriptions remember restoration works.
-The larger and older one, rather faint, mentions the works commissioned in 370 by two emperors, brothers Valens and Valentinian I and by the latter's son Gratian, whose name was then given to the bridge (as can be read in the last words of the inscription), up to the late 1800s.
+The larger and older one, rather faint, mentions the works commissioned in 370 by two emperors, brothers Valens and Valentinian I and by the latter's son Gratian; actually, the bridge was officially named after Gratian, and only in the late 1800s it took its present name, when it was rebuilt (see further).

-The smaller plaque, much simpler and rougher, dates back to the late 12th century and mentions a restoration by one of Rome's senators, i.e. the city's administrators in those days, simply referred to as Benedictus, identified as Benedetto Carushomo (or Carissimi), in charge from 1191 to 1193.
+The smaller plaque, much simpler and rougher, dates back to the late 12th century and mentions a restoration by Benedetto Carushomo (or Carissimi), one of Rome's senators, i.e. city administrators, whose mandate was from 1191 to 1193.

 After having been damaged by floods several other times, in 1849 the bridge was deliberately broken by general Garibaldi's men, for defensive purposes, during the siege of Rome set by the French troops.